Cultural sensitivity

-Cultural sensitivity, also referred to as cross-cultural sensitivity or cultural awareness, is the knowledge, awareness, and acceptance of other cultures and others' cultural identities.
+Cultural sensitivity, also referred to as cross-cultural sensitivity or cultural awareness, is the knowledge and awareness of other cultures and others' cultural identities.
 It is related to cultural competence (the skills needed for effective communication with people of other cultures, which includes cross-cultural competence), and is sometimes regarded as the precursor to the achievement of cultural competence, but is a more commonly used term.
 On the individual level, cultural sensitivity is a state of mind regarding interactions with those different from oneself.
 Cultural sensitivity enables travelers, workers, and others to successfully navigate interactions with a culture other than their own.

 Cultural diversity includes demographic factors (such as race, gender, and age) as well as values and cultural norms.
 Cultural sensitivity counters ethnocentrism, and involves intercultural communication, among relative skills.
 Most countries' populations include minority groups comprising indigenous peoples, subcultures, and immigrants who approach life from a different perspective and mindset than that of the dominant culture.
 Workplaces, educational institutions, media, and organizations of all types are becoming more mindful of being culturally sensitive to all stakeholders and the population at large.
 Increasingly, training of cultural sensitivity is being incorporated into workplaces and students' curricula at all levels.
 The training is usually aimed at the dominant culture, but in multicultural societies may also be taught to migrants to teach them about other minority groups.
 The concept is also taught to expatriates working in other countries to ingratiate them into other customs and traditions.